Using E-Mail for Project Management

 It’s hard to imagine a workplace without email.
 But, it really wasn’t all that long ago (just a little more than 25 years) when email was just beginning to make its entrance into the workplace.
 People were wondering what they would be able to do with this tool, if they could learn how to manage projects using this new technology, and if it was going to stay around.
 Well, we have our answer.
 Email has allowed us to:

 - Be Flexible with our Time – In order to transmit a message about your project through email, you and the receiver of this message don’t have to be present at the time of communication.
-There are many project managers who get their best work done late at night or early in the morning.
-They can fire off the results of this work to their team who will eventually get around to reading the message on the time schedule that works for them.
+You can collaborate with team members any time of the day, and there are many project managers who get their best work done late at night or early in the morning.
+If this is you, why not take advantage of the fact you can fire off the results of this work to your team who will eventually get around to reading the message on the time schedule that works for them.

 - Be Expansive in our Locations – Using email has allows us to move outside of the four walls that we were used to being confined to in the workplace.
 It has become the norm for teams to be distributed in different offices, cities, states, and even countries.
 It’s up to each project manager to figure out how to manage projects effectively in this new environment, and email has certainly allowed this to happen.